YILING0013/ChangeFolderIcon/README-EN-US.md

 ### Notes
 - Requires **Windows 10 or later**.
-- On first launch, go to **Settings** and wait for icon resources to load, then restart the app.
+- On first launch, go to **Settings** and wait for icon resources to load, then check for updates.
+- if you encounter issues fetching icon resources, check your network connection or manually download the icon resource package and select it in the settings page.
 - To change the language, select a language in **Settings** and restart the app.

 ## License